While course offerings vary to stay current with market trends, sample electives are available.

 NOTE: To enroll in this mini-course, you MUST have a laptop loaded with Excel 2013 (and bring it to each class session).

 Microsoft Excel is a tremendously powerful tool; it provides the capability to manipulate complex data to provide information and to make decisions.
 This hands-on course is designed to enhance the skill of Excel users.
 I hope to show you that it really is not that difficult with a little bit of knowledge, and given a willingness to practice and make mistakes, you will be amazed at how quickly your effectiveness in using spreadsheets will improve.
 Exercises should enhance your skills in numerous areas.
+This class will be delivered in the new Hybrid delivery format.

 Managers continually have to make decisions in situations in which the outcomes depend, at least in part, on what their competitors do.
 Game theory provides a lens that is useful for examining these types of strategic interactions.
 This mini course will introduce you to some simple frameworks and tools from game theory that you can use to analyze strategic interactions to inform decision making.
 We will look at a wide range of examples from business, law, politics and everyday life to illustrate the power of this approach.
 The class will be highly interactive.
 There will be minimal lecture and a high level of discussion and real-time working through problems.
 The assignments will consist of in-class exercises and a take-home problem set.
 Because game theory is a branch of mathematics, the course will use some math so you should be comfortable with basic algebra.
 Many of the applications of game theory have been developed within the field of economics, so some background in microeconomics, while not necessary, will be helpful.
 There will be a pre-assignment consisting of a short reading prior to the first class meeting.